Better Family Article Series

 The best water-soluble multivitamins are going to be multivitamins that contain all types of micronutrients outside of just the water-soluble varieties.
 They should include the essential water-soluble vitamins such as vitamin C and the B complex vitamins as well as the four types of fat-soluble vitamins, A, D, E, and K. Keep in mind that water-soluble vitamins are not produced in the body and pass through it without being stored, so you need to make sure you consume enough of them on a daily basis.
 Replenishing your body’s stores of vitamin C and the B complex vitamins ensures they can continue to carry out their important functions in the immune system, the bloodstream, the brain, and many other places in the body.

-Along with both types of vitamins, the best multivitamin will also provide your body with essential major and trace minerals like zinc, iron, calcium, magnesium, potassium, chloride, chromium, sodium, and selenium.
+Along with both types of vitamins, the best multivitamin will also provide your body with essential major and trace minerals like zinc, iron, calcium, potassium, chloride, chromium, sodium, and selenium.
 Zinc, iron, and calcium deficiencies are particularly frequent, so if you feel that your diet is not giving you enough of these vital minerals, adding a multivitamin is an excellent way to ensure your body receives everything it needs without the added stress of tweaking your diet, avoiding allergic reactions, or simply being forced to eat foods you don’t like.
 In fact, multivitamins have special functionality for picky eaters who can receive their nutrients in an all-in-one formula instead of spread across various foods.

 Every multivitamin claims to be the best one, administering the largest amount of nutrition to your body without exceeding upper daily limits.
 But what you may not know about supplements is that the vitamins they contain come in a variety of formats, ranging from ineffective to highly effective.
 Our carefully crafted Liquid Daily Multivitamin utilizes only the highest quality vitamin and mineral formats throughout its formulation in order to deliver nutrition to your body in the most effective way possible.
 With 16 essential vitamins and minerals such as vitamins A, D, E, K, B complex vitamins, iodine, selenium, chromium, and silicon dioxide, this advanced formula fills the common gaps in your diet with no fluff or filler.
 Our additional blend of organic fruits provides a much needed boost of antioxidants as well as a uniquely vibrant reddish color that makes this multivitamin fun and safe for the whole family to enjoy.